AlexJackson01/AlexJackson01/README.md

 ## What I care about

-Accessibility in mobile isn't an edge case; it's a responsibility.
+Accessibility in mobile is our responsibility.
 I've spent time making charts navigable by screen readers, fixing focus management and explaining assistive technology to developers who've never tested with it.
-That work matters more to me than shipping fast.
+Work that matters more to me than shipping fast.

 I also care about the developer experience behind the things I build - not just that they work, but that they're easy to understand and build on.
 Good code isn't just functional - it's clear, well documented and does what you expect.